You can either get to the top by hiking or taking the Penang Hill train, which also happens to be one of the steepest

 Sri Aruloli Trirumurugan Temple

-Like other hindu temples in Penang, Sri Aruloli Thirumurugan is very colorful and dates back to the early 19th century!
+Like other Hindu temples in Penang, Sri Aruloli Thirumurugan is a colorful place of worship dating back to the early 19th Century.

 Expanding from just a shrine to the deity Lord Murugan, this elaborate temple has since grown in both size and visitor numbers!

 9. Admire Bel Retigo Gate House

 At the highest point of Penang Hill, is Bel Retiro.
 While closed to the general public, visitors can still approach the gate to admire the beautiful gate house!

 Originally built in 1789 for the Governor of Penang, this bungalow is a resort reserved for high-level government officials.